Olaf Scholz: Early political career

-Young socialist, 1975–1989
+Young socialist (1975–1989)

-Scholz joined the SPD in 1975 as a student, where he got involved with the Jusos, the youth organization of the SPD.
-From 1982 to 1988, he was Deputy Federal Juso Chairman, and from 1987 to 1989 also Vice President of the International Union of Socialist Youth.
-He supported the Freudenberger Kreis, the Marxist wing of the Juso university groups, promoting "overcoming the capitalist economy" in articles.
+Olaf Scholz joined the SPD in 1975 as a student, where he came into contact with the Jusos, the youth organization of the SPD.
+From 1982 to 1988, he was Deputy Federal Chairman of the Jusos.
+Scholz was also Vice President of the International Union of Socialist Youth from 1987 to 1989.
+He supported the Freudenberger Kreis, a Marxist wing of the Jusos' university groups, arguing that society should "overcome the capitalist economy" in one of his publications.
 In it, Scholz criticized the "aggressive-imperialist NATO", the Federal Republic as the "European stronghold of big business" and the social-liberal coalition, which puts the "bare maintenance of power above any form of substantive dispute".
+Referring to this period in his life, Scholz later said that he "made almost all possible mistakes at some point".

-On 4 January 1984, Scholz and other Juso leaders met in the GDR with Egon Krenz, the secretary of the Central Committee of the SED and member of the Politburo of the SED-Central Committee, Herbert Häber.
-In 1987, Scholz crossed the inner-German border again and stood up for disarmament agreements as Juso-Vice at an FDJ peace rally in Wittenberg.
+On 4 January 1984, Olaf Scholz and other Juso leaders attended a meeting in East Germany with Egon Krenz, then secretary of the Central Committee of the SED, and Herbert Häber, member of the Politburo of the SED-Central Committee.
+In 1987, Scholz crossed the inner-German border again and stood up for disarmament agreements as Juso-Vice at an FDJ peace rally in Wittenberg alongside FDJ head Eberhard Aurich.

-Member of the Bundestag, 1998–2001
+Member of the Bundestag (1998–2001)

-A former vice president of the International Union of Socialist Youth, Scholz was first elected to represent Hamburg-Altona in the Bundestag in 1998, aged 40.
-Scholz served on the Committee for Labor and Social Matters.
+Scholz was elected to his first political office as a Deputy Member of the Bundestag representing the constituency of Hamburg-Altona in 1998, aged 40.
+During his tenure, Scholz served on the Committee for Labour and Social Matters.
 In the committee of inquiry into the visa affair of the Bundestag, he was chairman of the SPD parliamentary group.
 Scholz resigned his mandate on 6 June 2001, to take office as Senator.
 Because his seat was an overhang seat, it was not filled until the 2002 German federal election.

-Senator for the Interior of Hamburg, 2001
+Senator for the Interior of Hamburg (2001)

-On 30 May 2001, Scholz succeeded Senator for the Interior of Hamburg, Hartmuth Wrocklage, in the Senate of Hamburg led by Mayor Ortwin Runde.
+On 30 May 2001, Scholz succeeded Hartmuth Wrocklage to become Senator for the Interior of Hamburg in the Senate led by Mayor Ortwin Runde.
 Wrocklage had resigned due to allegations of nepotism.
-He also followed Wrocklage as Deputy Member of the Bundesrat.
+He also succeeded Wrocklage as Deputy Member of the Bundesrat.

-During his brief time as Senator, he controversially approved the forced use of emetics to gather evidence from suspected drug dealers.
-The Hamburg Medical Chamber expressed disapproval of this practice due to potential health risks.
+During his brief time as Senator, Scholz approved the involuntary use of emetics to gather evidence from suspected drug dealers.
+The measure was controversial: the Hamburg Medical Chamber expressed disapproval of this practice due to potential health risks as did his then coalition partner GAL calling it “a serious violation of privacy and physical integrity” and the practice was ruled illegal in 2006 by the European Court of Human Rights.

-He left office in October 2001, after the defeat of his party at the 2001 Hamburg state election and the election of Ole von Beust as First Mayor.
+Scholz left office in October 2001, after the defeat of his party at the 2001 Hamburg state election and the election of Ole von Beust as First Mayor.
 His successor was Ronald Schill, who had won on a Law and order platform, with an emphasis on harsh penalties for drug dealers.